Entity Structure

 Tax efficiency

-Associations are taxed under a cost-based methodology ("Cost +5%" model).
-Combined corporate tax rate in Zug is ~9-11%.
+Associations may be eligible for a cost-based tax methodology ("Cost +5%" model) by ruling, depending on activities and structure.
+Combined corporate tax rate in Zug is approximately 9-11%.
+Tax treatment requires case-by-case advisor review.

 Democratic governance